 FIG. 4: EFFECTS OF (A): QUERCITIN IN THE PRESENCE AND ABSENCE OF LIPOPOLYSACCHARIDE AND (B): SILYMARIN IN THE PRESENCE AND ABSENCE OF PARAQUAT, ON TOTAL ANTIOXIDANT CAPACITY OF ALVEOLAR MACROPHAGES (FRAP ASSAY).
 The freshly isolated alveolar macrophages were exposed against various concentrations of QCN (A-a), LPS (A-b), SMN (B-a) and PQ (B-b) for 24 h in different approaches of preventive, protective and therapeutic models and total antioxidant capacity was measured by FRAP assay.
 Asterisks are indicating significant differences between controls and all individual compounds and #s are presenting significant (P<0.05) differences between LPS/PQ-treated (Medium concentration) cells that received QCN/SMN at different concentrations and various models of preventive (A-c and B-c), protective (A-d and B-d) and/or therapeutic (A-e and B-e).
 L: low, M: Medium, H: High, QCN: Quercitin, LPS: Lipopolysaccharide, SMN: Silymarin and PQ: Paraquat.

-DISCUSSION: Flavonoids due to having phenolic hydroxyl moieties are able to scavenge the free radicals via electron donation 15.
-Increasing number of evidence indicates their beneficial effects on health, which mainly attribute to antioxidant and anti-inflammatory effects of these compounds.
+DISCUSSION: Flavonoids due to having phenolic hydroxyl moieties can scavenge the free radicals via electron donation 15.
+An increasing number of evidence indicates their beneficial effects on health, which mainly attribute to antioxidant and anti-inflammatory effects of these compounds.
 In the light of well-documented antioxidant and anti-inflammatory properties of flavonoids, we studied the possible role of two widely used flavonoids on two models of cytotoxicity, which may be counted as representative of bacterial- and non-bacterial-induced cytotoxicities in freshly isolated alveolar macrophages.

 Our second finding indicates that both of tested flavonoids not only increased the antioxidant capacity but also slightly enhanced the cell viability as it was determined by MTT colorimetric and LDH assays.
-There is various line of evidence indicating different ideas about the source of AMs including: peripheral blood monocytes, proliferation of AMs in the lung and proliferation in in-vitro model in the presence of granulocyte-macrophage colony-stimulating factor (GM-CSF) 24.
-Hence, our results may suggest that QCN and in particular SMN supplementation of grow medium might create a favorite condition for AMs to be proliferate.
+There is a various line of evidence indicating different ideas about the source of AMs including peripheral blood monocytes, the proliferation of AMs in the lung and proliferation in the in-vitro model in the presence of granulocyte-macrophage-colony-stimulating factor (GM-CSF) 24.
+Hence, our results may suggest that QCN and in particular SMN supplementation of growing medium might create a favorite condition for AMs to proliferate.
 Another aspect of the current study was to evaluate the most effective approach of administration of tested compounds.
-At the first glance it become clear that both flavonoids in all three implemented approaches albeit with minor differences could be effective, however, we found that the most appreciable effects of each single flavonoid related to its preventive indication.
+At first glance it becomes clear that both flavonoids in all three implemented approaches albeit with minor differences could be effective; however, we found that the most appreciable effects of every single flavonoid related to its preventive indication.

-Since early time, there are plenty of interests to use the herbal medicines for various purposes and recently much interest have been attracted on production and using of natural products both from research institutes and also from producers and users.
-Recent evidence indicate that there are epidemiological and experimental data showing that dietary polyphenols via antioxidant effects against low-density lipoprotein oxidation prevent from atherosclerosis and also improve metabolic disorder and vascular inflammation 25.
+Since early time, there are plenty of interests to use the herbal medicines for various purposes, and recently much interest has been attracted on production and using of natural products both from research institutes and also from producers and users.
+Recent evidence indicates that there are epidemiological and experimental data showing that dietary polyphenols via antioxidant effects against low-density lipoprotein oxidation prevent atherosclerosis and also improve metabolic disorder and vascular inflammation 25.
 Flavonoids also in animal models showed anti-allergic effects through inhibition of chemical mediators including IL-4, Il-13 and IL-4-induced signal transduction 26, 27.

-CONCLUSSION: These results suggest that AMs might be a reliable and easily available model for testing the pathogenesis of respiratory toxicants and also for pulmonary inflammation inducers.
-Moreover, preventive effects of flavonoids and in particular two tested flavonoids in the various conditions of infections-related and toxicant-linked pulmonary inflammations were highlighted.
+CONCLUSION: These results suggest that AMs might be a reliable and easily available model for testing the pathogenesis of respiratory toxicants and also for pulmonary inflammation inducers.
+Moreover, preventive effects of flavonoids and in particular two tested flavonoids in the various conditions of infection-related and toxicant-linked pulmonary inflammations were highlighted.

 CONFLICT OF INTEREST: The authors declare no conflict of interest.